Group A: Workshops on Leading Class

 This workshop is most appropriate for TAs who will be using discussion to review lecture material or to give students experience reading journal articles and interpreting scientific data.
 This workshop is often most useful for students in Neuroscience, Psychology and Nursing and for some students in Earth and Environmental Science.

-Leading Problem Solving Sessions in the Sciences, Quantitative Social Sciences and Engineering
+Leading Problem Solving Sessions in the Sciences and Quantitative Social Sciences

 This workshop will prepare TAs to guide and interact with undergraduates in labs.
 Participants will discuss how to help students learn from lab and how to use labs to engage with course material.
-This workshop is for students who are teaching labs in Physics, Chemistry, Earth and Environmental Science and in Engineering.
+This workshop is for students who are teaching labs in Physics, Chemistry, and Earth and Environmental Science.

 Group B – Grading